dPys/PyNets/docs/usage.rst

     -a 'coords_dosenbach_2010' 'coords_power_2011' # Multiple spherical atlases.
     -mod 'partcorr' 'sps' \ # The connectivity models.
     -ns 2 4 -spheres \ # Node-making specification.
-    -dt -thr 0.3 \ # The thresholding settings
+    -dt -thr 0.3 \ # The thresholding settings.
     -n 'Default' \ # The resting-state network definition to restrict node-making from each of the input atlas.
     -plt # Activate plotting.